NealEhardt/scriptcraft-editor/README.md

 npm install && npm start
 ```

-You can browse to `http://localhost:8089` to start editing.
+Browse to `http://localhost:8089` to start editing.

+Add files to scriptcraft/players/_assignments and they will be copied to
+player directories when the player opens the web app.

 # Running in parallel with Spigot